-What I Expect: I expect you to read the text material and make sure you have a focused period of time to understand the concepts.
-I expect you to take advantage of the time and resources you have to complete the weekly quizzes.
-Attend each class session. participate in discussions and ask questions if the material or instructions are unclear.
+What I Expect: I expect you to watch the lecture videos and read the text material.
+I strongly suggest you schedule an uninterrupted period of time to watch the videos.
+I expect you to take advantage of the time and resources you have to complete the weekly quizzes and other online assignments.
+Attend each lab session, participate in discussions, and ask questions if the material or instructions are unclear.
 I expect you to be responsible for your own learning and let me know if you need help or clarification.

-Online Quizzes: Online quizzes (through Canvas) will be assigned during non-test weeks.
-These questions are related to the assigned readings and course lectures.
-You get two attempts so you are encouraged to ask about questions in class about the quiz material.
+Online Quizzes and Activities: Online quizzes and online questions (through Canvas) will be assigned during non-test weeks.
+These questions are related to the assigned readings and the PowerPoint lectures.